Qolab mission is to build high quality qubits by leveraging the most advanced semiconductor manufacturing processes.

 Seed Round in 2017

 SimpleMachines, Inc. is a semiconductor design and development company based in Madison, Wisconsin, established in 2016.
-It specializes in creating a Software-Defined Compute platform that addresses the evolving demands of artificial intelligence, virtual reality, machine learning, robotics, and big data.
-As traditional computing systems face limitations due to the end of Moore's Law and the increasing complexity of software, SimpleMachines offers a programmable platform that allows for real-time hardware optimization.
-This innovative approach contrasts with conventional single-purpose systems, which are costly, time-consuming to develop, and often become obsolete upon deployment.
-The company's platform enables software developers to enhance application performance by dynamically reconfiguring hardware, thus supporting a wide range of use cases and ensuring adaptability in rapidly changing technological environments.
+The company has developed a Software-Defined Compute platform that addresses the evolving demands of artificial intelligence, virtual reality, machine learning, robotics, and big data.
+As traditional CPU systems face limitations due to the end of Moore's Law, SimpleMachines offers a novel software-centric approach that allows for a programmable platform.
+This platform enables hardware optimization in real-time, providing the performance of custom silicon while supporting a wide range of applications.
+By facilitating rapid reconfiguration of hardware, SimpleMachines' technology empowers software developers to enhance application performance and meet diverse computing requirements across various industries.

 Isomark